-Week 2 (Jan.
-30, Feb.
-1): US-China relations during the early Cold War.
+Week 2 (September 4): US-China relations during the early Cold War, continued.

-Though the People's Republic of China was established in 1949, the US did not establish formal diplomatic relations with the PRC government until the late 1970s.
-Why didn't the US recognize the PRC in 1949?
-By late 1950, the United States and China found themselves fighting each other in a very costly war on the Korean Peninsula.
+This week we will continue our focus on the early Cold War.
+In late 1950, the United States and China found themselves fighting each other in a very costly war on the Korean Peninsula.
 Why did the two countries fight each other in Korea?
 Why did relations remain tense even after the conclusion of the war in 1953?